-The Community has evaluated subsequent events through August 19, 2016 the date which the financial statements were available to be issued, and have not evaluated subsequent events after that date.
+The Community has evaluated subsequent events through August 18, 2017 the date which the financial statements were available to be issued, and have not evaluated subsequent events after that date.
+No subsequent events were identified that would require disclosure in the financial statements for the year ended April 30, 2017.